-CARE Ratings has adopted the consolidated approach on account of the operational and financial linkages of JSPL with its subsidiaries/JV/associates.
+CARE Ratings has adopted the consolidated approach considering the operational and financial linkages of JSPL with its subsidiaries/JV/associates.
+The list of consolidated entities are mentioned in Annexure - 6 below.

 Outlook: Stable

 Stable outlook considers satisfactory utilisation of the plant amid the favourable demand scenario in the domestic market.
 Robust demand outlook and ramping-up of capacity shall enable the company to sustain its healthy business risk profile over the medium-to-long-term period.